EddieOne/open-source-tiny-home/README.md

 This design does not yet include any windows.
 Ideally, it would be great to have required building materials before starting construction based on the modeling.

+Additionally the roof, storage, and placement of utilites is still not done.
+My plan for the roof is a box made of 1x4 lumber, fastened to the top of the house with maybe a 1 ft overhang.

 I'm giving away this home plan for free.
 Other tiny home plans will cost you upwards of $1,000 USD.
 Please consider donating contributions and money to further the project.

 Enjoy!
 Modeled using Microsoft Visio 2010 and Sketchup.